Zhejiang Sci-Tech University

+Zhejiang Sci-Tech University (ZSTU; 浙江理工大学 (浙江理工大學, Zhèjiāng lǐgōng dàxué)) is a prominent public university in Zhejiang province.
+It has a long history and strong reputation, particularly in science, engineering, textiles, fashion design, and technology-related fields with engineering being its main focus.
+The university also offers programs in humanities (arts), economics, management, and law.

+ZSTU is run jointly by the Zhejiang Provincial Government as the main administrative body and the Ministry of Education (MOE) of China which recognizes it as a key provincial university.

 Campus

 ZSTU is in Hangzhou and has two campuses, covering a total area of 1,500 mu.

 History

 The history of ZSTU dates back to the Sericultural Academy, which was founded in 1897 and was one of the earliest modern educational institutions in China.
 The school began to enroll undergraduate students in 1959 and graduate students in 1979.
 It acquired the right to confer master's degrees in 1983 and was granted the right by Ministry of Education to appraise the qualifications of teachers applying for the title of associate professor in 1993.

 In 1995, it started to offer PhD programs in collaboration with Zhejiang University.
 The same year saw the first international enrollments and the enrollment of students from Hong Kong, Macao and Taiwan.
 In 1999, it began to confer master's degrees to on-the-job students who are of the equivalent education level.
 In 2001, it was granted the right to confer master's degrees to engineering students.
 In 2003 it was approved as an institution qualified to provide joint PhD programs and in 2006 it got the right to confer Doctoral degree.

 ZSTU now has graduate programs, undergraduate programs and adult education, the latter in the form of public education, non-governmental education and education through international cooperation.

 In April 1999 the institution changed its name from Zhejiang Institute of Silk Textile to Zhejiang Institute of Science and Technology.
 In May 2004, ZIST was renamed to Zhejiang Sci-Tech University (ZSTU).